reactjs/react.dev/content/tutorial/tutorial.md

 If no key is specified, React will present a warning and use the array index as a key by default.
 Using the array index as a key is problematic when trying to re-order a list's items or inserting/removing list items.
 Explicitly passing `key={i}` silences the warning but has the same problems as array indices and is not recommended.

 Keys do not need to be globally unique.
-Keys only needs to be unique between components and their sibilings.
+Keys only needs to be unique between components and their siblings.

 ### Using Keys to Display the Tic-Tac-Toe Game's History